hakavlad/nohang/README.md

         - [x] Display `oom_score`, `oom_score_adj`, `PPID`, `EUID`, `State`, `VmSize`, `RssAnon`, `RssFile`, `RssShmem`, `realpath` and `cmdline` of the victim in corrective action reports
         - [x] Print in terminal with colors
         - [x] Print statistics on corrective actions after each corrective action
+        - [ ] Add memory report interval
+        - [ ] Add delta memory info (the rate of change of available memory)
     - [x] Improve poll rate algorithm
     - [x] Improve victim search algorithm (do it ~30% faster)
     - [x] Improve limiting `oom_score_adj`: now it can works with UID != 0